Garv321/Garv321/README.md

 - ☁️ Deploying on **AWS**, **GCP**, and automating with **Airflow**, **MLflow**
 - 🧠 Leveraging **LLMs** like ChatGPT, Gemini, BERT
 - ⚙️ Obsessed with reproducibility, automation, and smart pipelines
+-  🧪 Obsessed with reproducibility, CI/CD, and well-logged pipelines
+- 🚨 Model drift?
+Bring it on — I fight it with automation and coffee ☕
+- ✨ I believe great AI should not only work — it should scale, explain, and deploy

 ---